-Note: The above pages would be followed by the "It is important we treat you fairly" language supplied in the Sample Request for Verifications on Page 2.25 and the "If You Think We Made a Mistake" language from the Sample Notice of Action on page 2.33.
-Additional pages with information on getting help in other languages (provided in Spanish, Korean, Vietnamese, Chinese (Traditional), Arabic, Urdu, Hindi, Farsi, Bengali, Tagalog, Amharic, French, Russian, German, Bassa, Ibo, and Yoruba) were omitted from this sample to save space.
+Note: The above pages would be followed by the "It is important we treat you fairly" language supplied in the Sample Request for Verifications on Page 2.25 and the "If You Think We Made a Mistake" language from the Sample Notice of Action - Approval on page 2.33.
+Also inclued is the information on getting help in your language that can be seen on pages 2.27-2.28.
+These pages were omitted from this sample to save space.